Cédric Brosseau

 Biography

-As part of the Canada Science and Technology Museum renovation project, Cédric curated the Into the Great Outdoors exhibition, which examines how transportation technology and outdoor activities have shaped experiences and identities in Canada.
-To complete this project, he collaborated with equity-seeking groups to include their perspectives and represent their contributions to Canada’s technological heritage.
-Cédric is interested in public history, polyvocality, community engagement, collaborative projects, and how museums can be more accessible and inclusive for underrepresented groups.
+During the Canada Science and Technology Museum renovation project, Cédric curated the Into the Great Outdoors exhibition, which examines how transportation technology and outdoor activities have shaped experiences and identities in Canada.
+He collaborated with equity-seeking groups to include their perspectives and represent their contributions to Canada’s technological heritage.
+Cédric is interested in public history, environmental history, polyvocality, community engagement, collaborative projects and how museums can be more accessible and inclusive for underrepresented groups.

 Areas of expertise